Sam-Hedges/Sam-Hedges.github.io/_projects/(1) Stylized-Fire.md

 Usually when rendering Opaque geometry, Unity renders objects front-to-back, allowing z-testing to take place; objects obscured by closer objects have their fragments discarded from being rendered, avoiding unnecessary calculations.
 However when rendering Transparent geometry, Unity has to render those objects back-to-front instead, in order to achieve the correct alpha blending between transparent objects.
 If a scene contains many of these particles systems the Transparent queue can get filled very quickly, resulting in an overcomplex scene that eats away a large portion of the overall graphics budget.

-A different technique that mitigates this issue is to offset a singlw quad's UVs, using noise, to create a fire effect.
-This reduces the amount of transparent objects per fire effect to one and also takes alot less calulations than the particle system.
+A different technique that mitigates this issue is to offset a single quad's UVs, using noise, to create a fire effect.
+This reduces the amount of transparent objects per fire effect to one, means many of these fires can run in parallel on the GPU, and also takes less calulations than the particle system.
 I first saw this technique at an Unreal Engine talk about **[RiME Stylized VFX](https://youtu.be/fwKQyDZ4ark)**.

 {% include elements/video.html id="fwKQyDZ4ark" %}